-- 1. In SMC, in the System > Configuration tab of the firewall properties, unselect Check the firewall serial number when connecting to allow the new appliance, which is presenting a different serial number, to connect to SMC instead of the former appliance. - 2.
-Restore the firewall's configuration on the new appliance by using a .na backup file The firewall will automatically log back in to SMC.
+- In SMC, in the System > Configuration tab of the firewall properties, select Allow another firewall to connect with the same package as part of a defective hardware replacement (RMA) to allow the new appliance, which is presenting a different serial number, to connect to SMC instead of the former appliance. - Restore the firewall's configuration on the new appliance by using a .na backup file The firewall will automatically log back in to SMC.